What Is Paresthesia?

-A temporary paresthesia is common and often described as “pins and needles,” such as when a person falls asleep on their arm or sits too long with legs crossed.
+Temporary paresthesia is common and often described as “pins and needles,” such as when a person falls asleep on an arm or sits too long with legs crossed.
 Chronic paresthesia can be a symptom of an underlying neurological disease or traumatic nerve damage.

 What Causes Paresthesia?

 Temporary paresthesia is common and may be referred to as "pins and needles."
 This is caused by pressure placed on a nerve, such as when a person falls asleep on their arm or sits too long with legs crossed.
 When the pressure is relieved, the sensation goes away.